 D.1.
-Valuation bases, assumptions and methods used to derive the value of each asset class
+Valuation bases, assumptions and methods used to derive the value of each asset class the Economic Balance Sheet ("EBS") at fair value in line with US GAAP with both changes in fair value and realized gains/losses netted off Statutory Economic Capital and Surplus.

 Cash and cash equivalents include money-market funds and fixed interest deposits placed with a maturity of under 90 days when purchased.
 This also includes restricted cash.
-Cash and cash equivalents are included in the Economic Balance Sheet ("EBS") at fair value in line with US GAAP with both changes in fair value and realized gains/losses recorded on the Statutory Statement of Income.
+Cash and cash equivalents are included in

-Quoted Investments are recorded at fair value in line with US GAAP with both changes in fair value and realized gains/losses recorded on the Statutory Statement of Income.
+Quoted Investments are recorded at fair value in line with US GAAP with both changes in fair value and realized gains/losses netted off Statutory Economic Capital and Surplus.

-Unquoted investments are recorded at fair value in line with US GAAP with both changes in fair value and realized gains/losses recorded on the Statutory Statement of Income.
+Unquoted investments are recorded at fair value in line with US GAAP with both changes in fair value and realized gains/losses netted off Statutory Economic Capital and Surplus.
 In cases where the GAAP principles do not require fair value, the Company values the unquoted investment using the EBS valuation hierarchy.

-The key reason for the difference between EBS and US GAAP for investments is due to certain investments in the US GAAP balance sheet being held at amortized cost.
+The key reason for the difference between EBS and US GAAP for investments is due to certain investments in the US GAAP balance sheet are held at amortized cost.
 Under EBS all of these investments are required to be held at fair value.

 The majority of our investments are fixed income securities, the valuation of which is classified as Level 2 (quoted prices for similar assets) as they are not considered to be traded in an active market.
-With an active market, financial instruments should be traded multiple times per day.
+With an active market financial instruments should be traded multiple times per day.
 This cannot be asserted for our fixed income securities as they do not necessarily trade every day.
-A small amount of investments are measured at Level 3 (mark to model).
+A small amount of investments are measured at Level 3 (Mark to model).